hubmapconsortium/hra-millitome-generator/OpenScad Code/V12/ReadMe.md

         thisMaterial = 0
 ```

-Apply a 'Fake User' to the script (otherwise it will get removed after you quit Blender).
+Apply a [Fake User](https://docs.blender.org/manual/en/2.79/data_system/data_blocks.html) to the script (otherwise it will get removed after you quit Blender).

 - Add the materials to be used.
-Each material should also have a Fake User to stay persistent.
-As the Python script goes down the list of blocks it will loop through the list of materials.
+Each material should also have a [Fake User](https://docs.blender.org/manual/en/2.79/data_system/data_blocks.html) to stay persistent.
+While the Python script is going down the list of blocks, it will loop through the list of materials.

 <p align="center">
   <img src="images/Blender_Materials_List.png" width="400">